-This is so simple to do, in fact is so simple many of us have done it my accident when trying to whip cream.
+This is so simple to do, in fact is so simple many of us have done it by accident when trying to whip cream.

-(I did have a chuckle I was in good company when Justine Schofield, the TV Chef who uses the Cuisine Companion accidently did it on her first Facebook Live for Tefal and the Cuisine Companion.)
+(I did have a chuckle that I was in good company when Justine Schofield, the TV chef, accidently did it on her first Facebook Live for the Tefal Companion.)

 Return butter solids to bowl

-Strain off the water, pressing as much out as possible.
-Discard the water.
+Strain off the water, pressing as much out as possible

-Repeat steps 7 to 9 until strained water runs clear
+Repeat steps 8 to 11 until strained water runs clear⁴

-- Butter should be washed to remove as much buttermilk as possible to reduce spoiling
+- Butter should be washed thoroughly, to remove as much buttermilk as possible

 - I like using a butter bell to store my butter.
-It keeps its spreadable year round.
+It keeps it spreadable year round.